jeroenherczeg/Wolf-360-Product-Viewer/README.md

 # Wolf - 360º Product Viewer

-Wolf is a 360º Product Viewer built with pure javascript and css.
+Wolf is a small, fast and responsive 360º Product Viewer built with pure javascript and css.

 - [Goals](#goals)
 - [Usage](#usage)